 - An excessively high heart rate decreases cardiac output by decreasing preload

-- Stroke volume, which is in turn determined by preload, afterload and cardiac output
+- Stroke volume, which is in turn determined by preload, afterload and contractility

 - Increased preload leads to an increase in the stroke volume